VetrivelMS/PIC_Programs/README.md

 ## _DISCLAIMER!!_

 - All my code is applicable only for **PIC18F4550** Microcontroller.
-If you are using a different famiy or different chip of the same family, the code may not work properly.
+If you are using a different family or different chip of the same family, the code may not work properly.

 - My code is for **reference** purpose only.
 My intention of posting my code in public is for my reference in future and for my colleagues reference only.
 Other poeple can also use this code as a reference.